ConfidentialityCounseling Center

 Client Records

 Physical client records are routinely secured in locked files, accessed only by authorized personnel.
 Electronic files are kept secure using an electronic health record keeping system that no parties (on or off campus) have access to.
-Records are destroyed eight years following the last client contact.
+Records are deleted eight years following the last client contact.
 Clients have the right to inspect and receive copies of their records, however, access to these records by the person receiving counseling may be restricted by the treating mental health professional during the course of treatment.
 Records are reviewed in the presence of the staff member who developed the records and/or the Director.

 For training and supervision, some clients may be asked for permission to observe and /or record the counseling session.
 Such observations and recordings will only be conducted after the client has been fully informed and has freely provided written consent.
 Any recordings well be erased or deleted after review by the supervisor.